Zach Osborne

 Zach Osborne (born September 25, 1989) is an American former professional motocross, supercross and enduro racer.
-He currently works as a television sports commentator.
-He competed in the AMA Motocross Championships from 2006 to 2007 and in the Motocross World Championships from 2008 to 2012, before returning to compete in the AMA Motocross Championships from 2013 to 2022.
-Osborne is notable for winning two AMA motocross national championships and, has represented the United States as a member of American teams at the Motocross des Nations, as well as in the International Six Days Enduro.
+He competed in the AMA Motocross Championships from 2006 to 2007 and in the Motocross World Championships from 2008 to 2012, before returning to compete in the AMA Supercross & Motocross Championships from 2013 to 2021.
+Osborne is a 450cc & 250cc AMA Motocross champion, & a two-time AMA Supercross 250cc East Champion.

-Osborne is currently racing GNCC with Yamaha.
+After retiring from full time racing in 2021, Osborne raced 6 GNCC rounds in 2023, before making a return to the AMA Motocross Championship in 2026 for the last three rounds.